Frequently Asked Submission Questions

 When will I be notified if my submission has been accepted?

-Notifications of acceptance will be emailed around June 5, 2019.
-A notice will appear on the website homepage when the notices have been sent.
+Notifications of accepted symposia will be emailed by April 22, 2022.
+Notifications of accepted slides and posters will be emailed by July 21, 2022.
+An announcement will appear on the website homepage when the notices have been sent.

-Can I specify a talk or poster when I make my abstract submission?
+Can I specify a Slide or Poster when I make my abstract submission?

 Yes.
-The submission form lets you specify that you would prefer a talk (slide presentation) or poster presentation.
+The submission form lets you specify whether you would prefer a slide or poster presentation.

-How will I know if my poster submission is received?
+How will I know if my submission is received?

 What if I have problems submitting online?